theRealKarlos/typescript-pulsequeue/README.md

 - **Post-Deployment Testing**: Integration tests after deployment
 - **Security Notifications**: Alert on security issues

+> **Note on Linting:**
+> The Lambda build script (`scripts/build-lambda.ts`) automatically runs ESLint on each Lambda handler before building and packaging.
+However, for completeness and to ensure code quality across the entire repository—including shared libraries, utility scripts, and infrastructure code—the CI/CD pipeline also runs a dedicated linting step (`npm run lint:all`).
+This guarantees that all TypeScript code, not just Lambda handlers, is checked for style and correctness.

 ### **Pipeline Stages**

 1. **Code Quality & Testing**